Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Calculations' details

 In the final step of structures' preparation, atomic sites were populated with all possible discrete, stoichiometric, geometrically inequivalent Fe/Co occupations.
-The equivalency was determined based on the initial, perfect body-centered tetragonal geometry.
-4 195 unique combinations were obtained out of 65 534 total combinations without repetitions, including 748 unique combinations out of 12 870 for the Fe$_8$Co$_8$C case alone.
+The equivalency was determined based on the initial, perfect body-centered tetragonal geometry with a single octahedral dopant.
+4 394 unique combinations were obtained out of 65 536 total combinations without repetitions, including 748 unique combinations out of 12 870 for the Fe$_8$Co$_8$C case alone.
+The detailed presentation of the number of unique atomic arrangements in a 16-atom 2 $\times$ 2 $\times$ 2 supercell on a bcc, bct, and octahedrally doped bct lattice are presented in Table~\ref{tab-structures}.
 The criterion of identity between the combinations was the equity of all interatomic distances between all atom types, i.e., Fe--Fe, Co--Co, Fe--Co, Fe--C, and Co--C in the initial, perfect supercell.
 It can be proven that it is unambiguous and directly couples each combination with the distribution of minority atoms in the supercell, such as the short-range ordering parameter described later.
 This approach provided us with a relatively simple method for preliminary analysis.
 Electron density was then converged in the scalar-relativistic mode, using 9~$\times$~9~$\times$~9 \textbf{k}-points over the entire Brillouin zone, following five additional force optimization steps for every structure to prevent numerical artifacts.
 For this step of the calculations, convergence criteria were set at 10$^{-6}$ density and 10$^{-8}$~Ha ($\sim$2.72 10$^{-6}$~eV).
 One of the final Fe$_8$Co$_8$C structures is presented in Fig.~\ref{fig-structures}(c).

-Relevant magnetic parameters were derived based on the converged electron density and systems' energies, as described later.
+In the end, we performed a single-step of fully relativistic calculations with magnetization direction aligned in two orthogonal directions, [1~0~0] and [0~0~1], over a charge density self-consistently converged in the scalar-relativistic approach~\cite{daalderop_magnetocrystalline_1991}, a method proven previously to be both accurate and effective~\cite{werwinski_initio_2017,musial_structural_2022}.
+Based on the resultant charge density and systems' energies, we derived relevant magnetic and structural parameters per configuration.
 Those include magnetocrystalline anisotropy energies (MAE), mixing enthalpies ($\Delta H_{\rm mix}$), magnetic hardness parameter ($\kappa$), Bethe short-range order parameter ($\sigma$), Warren-Cowley short-range order parameter ($\alpha^{XY}$) for first coordination shell, and long-range ordering parameter towards B2 phase ($S$).
 Specific equations and methods relevant to detailed parts of the presented work are introduced further alongside the results.